awsdocs/amazon-redshift-developer-guide/doc_source/adx-getting-started-consumer.md

 1. On the AWS Data Exchange console, discover and subscribe to data products that contains AWS Data Exchange datashares\.

-   Once your subscription starts, you can access licensed Amazon Redshift data that is imported as assets to datasets that contains AWS Data Exchange datashares\.
+   Once your subscription starts, you can access licensed Amazon Redshift data that is imported as assets to datasets that contain AWS Data Exchange datashares\.

    For more information on how to get started with using data products that contain AWS Data Exchange datashares, see [Subscribing to data products on AWS Data Exchange](https://https://docs.aws.amazon.com/data-exchange/latest/userguide/subscribe-to-data-sets.html)\.